thejasvibr/the_cocktail_party_nightmare/README.md

     ![](docs_imgs/positions.png)

 #### Performing further analyses of the already run results:
-The simulation results generated add upto a few hundred GB and a lot of individual files and so I have not yet been able to compress and upload them onto a public archive.
+The simulation results generated add up to a few hundred GB and a lot of individual files and so I have not yet been able to compress and upload them onto a public archive.
 If you are interested in analysing the raw data I would be happy to share the raw data through a suitable medium/channel!

 ### Associated experimental data and code-base
 This repository by itself only has the code and basic associated simulation parameter data to get the simulations running.
 The simulation parameters are based on previously published literature and two experiments specifically performed to parametrise the simulations.
 The bistatic and monostatic target strengths of bats were measured along with how bats 'shadow' or block sound.
 Head to this [Zenodo](https://zenodo.org/badge/DOI/10.5281/zenodo.3469845.svg) repository to read about the experimental methodology, code, raw data and results involved in these experiments.